haohanchen/TextMining_NUS_230327/Basic_String_Operations.md

-Lab: Basic Text Operations
+Lab: Basic String Operations
 ================
 Haohan Chen (HKU)
 2023-03-27

 ## Introduction

-This notebook demonstrate text data cleaning.
-We will use two datasets as examples: the index table that we just obtained together and the full set of documents that I have retrieved and parsed using the methods I have introduced.
+This notebook demonstrates basic string operations.
+I will use two datasets as examples: the index table that we just obtained together and the full set of documents that I have retrieved and parsed using the methods I have introduced.

 ``` r
 library(tidyverse)